alexmiller63/star-almanack/typography.md

 - **Antarctic**

+## Constellation Chart Star Labels

+Constellation charts should identify principal named stars using:

+**proper name + Greek letter + magnitude**

+For example:

+`Deneb · α · mag 1.3`

+`Albireo · β · mag 3.1`

+`Sadr · γ · mag 2.2`

+Only the Greek letter is shown on the chart.
+The full Bayer designation, such as `α Cygni`, is not required in the chart label.

+The full Bayer designation may be given in accompanying object text or reference material where useful.

+This convention keeps constellation charts visually compact while preserving the relationship between the proper star name and its Bayer letter.

+## Magnitude Presentation

+Star Almanack deliberately uses different magnitude precision in constellation charts and dated Almanack entries.

+### Constellation Charts

+On constellation charts, stellar magnitude is shown to **one decimal place**.

+For example:

+`Deneb · α · mag 1.3`

+`Sadr · γ · mag 2.2`

+The decimal value is useful on a chart because nearby stars can be compared directly.
+A reader can see that one plotted star is slightly brighter or fainter than another.

+### Dated Almanack Entries

+When a star appears in the Almanack because its best-visibility date falls on that date, magnitude is presented as a **whole-number magnitude class**.

+The reader-facing values are:

+`mag 1`

+`mag 2`

+`mag 3`

+`mag 4`

+`mag 5`

+`mag 6`

+For example, a star whose underlying catalog magnitude is 2.2 is presented in the dated Almanack entry as:

+`mag 2`

+The decimal catalog magnitude remains available in the underlying astronomical data.

+This is an intentional presentation choice.
+Decimal precision is useful when comparing nearby stars on a chart, but the whole-number magnitude class is more useful as a practical description of a star in a calendar entry.

+**Preserve the precise value in the data; present the precision appropriate to the reader's task.**

 ## Weekly Classical-Planet Ephemeris

 Star Almanack uses a fixed weekly ephemeris to generate the horoscope wheel for each ISO week.